Simple games that help toddlers and preschoolers fall in love with reading.

 10. Phonics Karaoke

-Sign up below and I’ll send these straight to your inbox!
+👇 Sign up below and I’ll send them straight to your inbox!

 Phonics Made Easy, Word Families, Picture Words, High-Frequency Words, Beginning Reading